Intellectual Property Rights

 Digital Single Market - Copyright

-DG Internal Market, Industry, Entrepreneurship and SMEs (DG GROWTH) - Intellectual Property
+DG Internal Market, Industry, Entrepreneurship and SMEs (DG GROW) - Intellectual Property

-DG Internal Market, Industry, Entrepreneurship and SMEs (DG GROWTH) - Enforcement of intellectual property rights
+DG Internal Market, Industry, Entrepreneurship and SMEs (DG GROW) - Enforcement of intellectual property rights

 EU Observatory on Infringements of Intellectual Property Rights - EUIPO

 EFTA Surveillance Authority - Intellectual property